SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-29-leap-year-revised.md

 So what's the "best" rational approximation to the mean solar year length?
 "Best" needs some technical definition, since for a rational of arbitrarily large denominator we can make arbitrarily accurate approximations.
-So pretty much what we mean here is smallest error for a given numbe of digits in the denominator (or smaller, after dividing out common factors).
+So pretty much what we mean here is smallest error for a given number of digits in the denominator (or smaller, after dividing out common factors).

 We observe the year length is 365.2421897 days, but the rest is some real number with